Graduate & Law School Advice

 If You Are Pursuing Law School

-Materials That Every Law Student (and Lawyer) Should Own
+Materials That Every Law Student Should Use

 Get, read, and annotate the following: